The Best Skin Care Routine for Rosacea, According to Dermatologists

 Fully 81 percent of people with rosacea cite sun exposure as a top trigger for rosacea, according to the NRS.
 What’s more, sunlight may also bring out visible blood vessels (telangiectasia) and severe redness of rosacea.
 Fight the redness with non-chemical sunscreens that contain zinc or titanium dioxide, and protect against UVA/UVB with an SPF of 30 or higher, Dr. Friedman says.
 Colorescience All Calm Clinical Redness Corrector SPF 50 is a 3-in-1 product that corrects, protects, and relieves rosacea-prone skin.
 Remember, multitaskers are your skin’s BFF if you have rosacea.
 Just be sure you’re not making these sunscreen mistakes!

 Yes, you read that correctly.
 Regular exfoliation is important for many people, but if you have rosacea, it is adding insult to injury, Dr. Friedman says.
 “I am really against physical exfoliants,” he says.
 They are abrasive and in rosacea, the barrier is already disrupted.”
-If you do have broken capillaries, try these 10 ways to erase and prevent them completely.
+If you do have broken capillaries, try these ways to erase and prevent them.

 Information published in a 2017 issue of the Journal of the American Academy of Dermatology suggests that obesity may also increase the risk of rosacea in women.
 The findings show that risk for rosacea increases significantly with increased body mass index (BMI), weight gain after age 18, and larger waist and hip circumferences.
 Rosacea has also been linked to other conditions outside of the skin including Alzheimer’s disease.
 If you are overweight or obese, losing weight may be a rosacea remedy.
 Of course, shedding extra pounds can also help lower your risk for a host of diseases.

 See your dermatologist

 Is it acne or is it rosacea?
 Or is it acne rosacea?
 It can be hard to tell, Dr. Friedman says.
 Unfortunately, acne medications may worsen rosacea symptoms.
 Better safe than sorry.
 See your dermatologist to get a definitive diagnosis and the best rosacea treatment or acne therapy.
-Learn more about the 17 daily habits of people who never get acne.
-Yup, they exist.
+Learn more about the ways to prevent acne for good.